Matt Olson Preview, Player Props: Braves vs. Dodgers

 Matt Olson At The Plate

-- Among the qualified batters in MLB play, he ranks 56th in batting average, 14th in on-base percentage, and sixth in slugging.
+- Among qualifying hitters, he ranks 62nd in batting average, while his on-base percentage ranks 13th and he is sixth in slugging.

+- Olson has reached base via a hit in 90 games this year (of 135 played), and had multiple hits in 36 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.